So you’ve decided to explore the Appalachian Trail. And you’re struggling to find up-to-date information regarding this trail…

 The famous Skyline Drive lies very close to this section of the trail and offers perhaps more amenities than the part from Maine to Georgia.

 Virginias is the longest section of the AT at 554 miles.

 5. Southern Appalachians

 The southern part starts in northeastern Tennessee and ends at Springer Mountain.

 Along this section is situated the highest point on the Appalachian Trail: Clingmans Dome in the Great Smoky Mountains National Park.
 It reaches a height of 6,643 feet, which makes it a great vantage point to for observing the landscape.
 To arrive at the Clingmans Dome, you’ll need to ascend a winding trail surrounded by forests.
 Eventually, you will get to the observation tower on top of the dome.
 Even though the ascent may be challenging, the beautiful view unfolding before your eyes will reward your efforts!

 The route involves quite challenging climbs.
 Moreover, the mountain ranges on the border of North Carolina and Tennessee have weather conditions very similar to Northern New England.

 By now you may be wondering…

 How do I get to the trail?
-Is there an Appalachian Trail shuttle service?
+Is there a Trail shuttle service?
 Certainly!
 Various types of transportation are available for tourists of the trail.
-Check the list below.
+Check out the list below.

 - Notch Taxi Service